 The reasons why someone might consider purchasing life insurance are obvious.
 A good life insurance plan can help assure your family is financially secure regardless of what the future may have in store.
 But even once you have decided you want to purchase life insurance, there are still several important decisions you are going to have to make.

 Though all life insurance plans are designed with the same primary goal, each specific plan can be entirely unique.
-Beyond deciding how much life insurance you are going to want to purchase, you will also need to decide what kind of life insurance is best.
+Beyond deciding how much life insurance you are going to want to purchase, you will also need to determine what kind of life insurance is best.

 There are two primary types of life insurance policies.
 The most common (and most affordable) type of life insurance coverage is known as term life insurance.
 The other primary type of life insurance is known as permanent life insurance.
-Before making any major decisions, it is important to understand the differences between these two categories.
+Before making any significant decisions, it is important to understand the differences between these two categories.

 The Difference Between Term Life and Permanent Insurance Coverage